godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`bool<class_bool>` **application/run/low_processor_mode** = ``false`` :ref:`🔗<class_ProjectSettings_property_application/run/low_processor_mode>`

 If ``true``, enables low-processor usage mode.
-The screen is not redrawn if nothing changes visually.
-This is meant for writing applications and editors, but is pretty useless (and can hurt performance) in most games.
+When enabled, the engine takes longer to redraw, but only redraws the screen if necessary.
+This may lower power consumption, and is intended for editors or mobile applications.
+For most games, because the screen needs to be redrawn every frame, it is recommended to keep this setting disabled.

 .. rst-class:: classref-item-separator